Coarill History, Family Crest & Coats of Arms

 The surname Coarill was first found in Gloucestershire where Illyas de Kokerel held fiefs in 1165 from Bohun and Neumarché.
 The Hundredorum Rolls of 1273 list the following: Geoffrey Cokerell in Norfolk; John Cokerel in Yorkshire; and Reginald Kokerel in Cambridgeshire.
 "In 1324 Sir William Cockerell was returned from Essex to attend a great council at Westminster."
 The Yorkshire Poll Tax Rolls of 1379 list the following: Matilda Cokrell; Elias Cokrell and Alicia Cokerell.

-Important Dates for the Coarill family
+Early History of the Coarill family

 This web page shows only a small excerpt of our Coarill research.
 Another 96 words (7 lines of text) covering the years 1305 and 1861 are included under the topic Early Coarill History in all our PDF Extended History products and printed products wherever possible.